feilen/oculus-wine-wrapper/README.txt

 The Oculus runtime daemon (oculusd) uses shm_open to create the shared memory object that games use to access the tracker with low latency.
-On Windows, instead of using a regular file, the Oculus service creates a named file mapping object which games open using OpenFileMapping
+On Windows, instead of using a regular file, the Oculus service creates a named file mapping object which games open using OpenFileMapping.

-This program is a bridge which opens the file /dev/shm/OVRObjectXX, and registers a named mapping with wineserver so that games can access it.
+This script starts oculus_shm_adapter.exe under wine, which opens the file /dev/shm/OVRObjectXX, and registers a named mapping with wineserver so that games can access it.
+It also launches 'oculusd' with an injected library which prevents it from trying to treat the HWND that the game sends as an X Window ID.

-Just run 'oculus_shm_adapter.exe' in a terminal, then run your game.
-The adapter has to stay running so that the objects aren't deleted by wineserver, but does not need to do anything else; it just sleeps forever.

 You may have to fiddle around with changing the primary display in order for the game to actually show up on the Rift.